govex/govex.github.io/open-data/addressing-concerns/index.md

   </div>
   <div class="panel-body">
     <div style="font-family: monospace">
-If we open our data, someone could identify individuals and then use that to harm them (referred to as the mosaic effect).
+"If we open our data, someone could identify individuals and then use that to harm them (referred to as the mosaic effect)."
     </div>
   	<hr />
 	  <dl class="dl-horizontal">